tytydraco/yessleep/out/My_husband_and_I_bought_a_new_house_Turns_out_we_werent_the_only_ones_living_in_it.md

 I turned my head, breath caught in my throat.
 At the top of the steep steps, were the three demonic figures from earlier.
 Their faces were blank with no expression and they looked pale, washed out almost, like old recordings of people from the 1900s; color constantly fading off their clothes.

 The figures came closer, bloodthirsty for more.
-“Ryan,” I whispered, clutching the twins tighter, who whimpered with far.
+“Ryan,” I whispered, clutching the twins tighter, who whimpered with fear.

 He looked up--and froze.
-“Jane,” he breathed, “let's get to the car.”
+“Jane,” he breathed, “When I say go, you go."

+I nodded, my heart racing.

 The figures started down the stairs as if going with our plan.
 Slow at first, then faster--each step echoing like a crack of thunder.